Tie Xi Qu: West of the Tracks: "Remnants"

 The second part, "Remnants" follows the families of many of the workers in an old state-run housing block, "Rainbow Row."
 In particular, Wang focuses on the teenage children who concern themselves with their own lives but must also cope with their inevitable displacement as Tie Xi's factories continue to close down.
 In Chinese, this section is called 艳粉街 (Yànfěn Jiē), meaning "Yanfen Street."

 "Rails"

 The third part, "Rails" narrows its focus to a single father and son who scavenge the rail yards in order to sell raw parts to the factories.
 With the factories closing however, their future suddenly becomes uncertain.
 In Chinese, this section is called 铁路 (tiělù), meaning "railway."

 Reception

-According to They Shoot Pictures, Don't They?, a website which aggregates critics' reviews, Tie Xi Qu: West of the Tracks is the 32nd most acclaimed film of the 21st century.
 In a 2012 poll by the British Film Institute, eight critics named it one of the 10 greatest films ever made.

+In 2025, the film was showcased in the section 'Decisive Moments in Asian Cinema' at the 30th Busan International Film Festival, as part of the special "Asian Cinema 100", being the signature work of the director Wang Bing.